Contact Us for a Free Consultation (213) 542-0979

 What Can a Criminal Defense Attorney Do To Help Me?

-They are going to be your voice and they will act as a buffer between you and law enforcement.
-They will make sure that you are treated fairly.
-They are going to be the ones to assert all your rights and to make sure that you get a not guilty verdict if that's what you deserve.
+They will be your voice and act as a buffer between you and law enforcement.
+They will ensure that you are treated fairly.
+They will assert all your rights and ensure that you get a not guilty verdict if that's what you deserve.

-If you're charged with aggravated assault you should hire a criminal defense attorney, arm them with complete and accurate information, and then let them execute the plan so that you can get out of the criminal justice system as quickly as possible while protecting and preserving your rights, your freedom and your reputation.
+If you're charged with aggravated assault, you should hire a criminal defense attorney, arm them with complete and accurate information, and then let them execute the plan so that you can get out of the criminal justice system as quickly as possible while protecting and preserving your rights, your freedom and your reputation.

 Menu